Knowing yourself changes everything.

 ENFP Characteristics

-ENFP Cognitive Function Stack
+ENFP Cognitive Function Stack in Detail

 The ENFP function stack is the result of the primary need of the ENFP personality, which is an extremely extroverted tendency to explore and relate to the world outside more than to the inner world.